MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-azure-cli.md

 }
 ```

-Using multiselect hashes with the `--output table` type is useful.
-By rekeying property names, you get new column names
-in your table output.
-The next section on arrays will go into more detail on using this feature.

 ## Get properties of array objects

 An array has no properties of its own, but it can be indexed.
 This feature is shown in the last example with the expression
 `publicKeys[0]`, which gets the first element of the `publicKeys` array.
 Since the CLI has many commands that can return more than one result,
 output is often an array.
-To access the properties of elements in an array, you need to do one of two operations: _filtering_ or _flattening_.
+To access the properties of elements in an array, you need to do one of two operations: _flattening_ and _filtering_.
 This section covers how to flatten an array.

 Flattening an array is done with the `[]` JMESPath operator.
 All expressions after the `[]` operator are applied to each element in the current array.
 If `[]` appears at the start of the query, it flattens the CLI command result.
 The results of `az vm list` can be inspected with this feature.
 To get the name, OS, and administrator name for each VM in a resource group:

 ```azurecli-interactive
 az vm list -g QueryDemo --query '[].{Name:name, OS:storageProfile.osDisk.osType, admin:osProfile.adminUsername}' -o json